AI Platform as a Working Environment for Different Tasks

 how not to waste limits on random experiments during work hours

-When the AI platform fulfills this role, work becomes faster and results more predictable.
+When an AI platform fulfills this role, work goes faster and results are more predictable.
 When it doesn't, each time you waste time remembering how exactly to phrase a request and where to find the result.

-The first useful thing to do is write down the tasks you regularly solve and categorize them by type:
+The first useful step is to list the tasks you regularly solve and categorize them by type:

 Text tasks: